This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Fall Garden Planning

-Planning your fall garden starts with knowing your first frost date and selecting vegetables suited to cooler weather.
+Planning your fall garden starts with knowing your area’s first frost date, which determines when you’ll need to harvest your crops.

 Determining First Frost Date